railz-ai/railz-uikit/packages/railz-components/readme.md

 </p>
 <h2 align="center">Contains components libraries.</h2>

-- [_Railz UIKit_](https://github.com/railz-ai/railz-uikit/design-components) is a library of components that features our implementation of [Railz Connect](https://railz.ai/product/connect) widget and extended components.
+- [_Railz UIKit_](https://github.com/railz-ai/railz-uikit/design-components) is a library of components that features our implementation of [Accounting Data as a Service™ Connect](https://railz.ai/product/connect) widget and extended components.

 ## [Installation](./INSTALLATION.md)